By Hope Koumentakos ’17

 Last semester, I decided it was too costly, too painful, to imagine entering the political sphere, only to fail in my attempts to advance the common good.
 But perhaps it’s more costly to not try at all.

-If we don’t engage in politics, someone else will.
+If we don’t engage in politics, someone else will, We offer legal services international tax attorney miami.
 Someone else will be responsible for hearing and responding to the diverse cries from Pennsylvania Avenue and beyond.
 Yes, the systems are corrupt, some politicians are in it for the power, and others hold to incomplete conceptions of justice.
 But isn’t that exactly why we should engage?

 Being here, I see this crazy juxtaposition of power and Power every single day.
 Self-interested bureaucracy that disregards the least of these, right down the street from The Samaritan Women, run by Ms. Jeanne who sacrificed everything for friends who didn’t even know her yet.
 Of course it isn’t so black and white.
 Ms. Jeanne isn’t perfect.
 Politicians aren’t monsters.
 But overwhelmingly, things are not how they should be in the political sphere.
 Wouldn’t it be wonderful for politics to be considered a public service again?
 To have more people willing to sacrifice, to compromise, and to lay down their lives for a stranger?
 To admit when they mess up?
 To try to do better next time?
 To see more people trying again and again on behalf of the voiceless, even if it’s messy?